InspectorIncognito/AndroidRequestsBackups/README.md

 ### Considerations:

 Disk Space is a limited resource on Web Servers, so make sure not to fill them with garbage (i.e, backups).
-This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) or when the `ANDROID_REQUESTS_BACKUPS_BKPS_LIFETIME` variable is too large.
+This can only happen on (TranSappViz), specially for complete backups, when they are scheduled to be run too often (like hours, minutes.) or when the `ANDROID_REQUESTS_BACKUPS['BKPS_LIFETIME']` variable is too large.

-At the moment, (TranSappViz) has a 20GB disk, and each complete backup is ~50MB size .. so using a 10 days lifetime will give you a 500MB occupied disk space.
+At the moment, (TranSappViz) has a 20GB disk, and each complete backup is ~50MB size .. so using a 10 days lifetime will give you a 500MB disk space usage.

-If you somehow managed to fill the disk, then everything will die...
+If somehow you managed to fill the disk, then everything will die...
+And you will have problems even when trying to connect by ssh to the server.
 YOU DO NOT WANT THIS TO HAPPEN!..
 So please, be carefull.

 ## Finally, setting up the jobs

 This must be done with root privileges on both servers.
 On both (TranSapp) and (TranSappViz), we need to access the database as the postgres user to perform dumps and loads.
-Also, some (TranSapp) server files can only be modified by root.
+Also, some (TranSapp) server files can only be modified or read by root.

 So, we need to remove outdated jobs, and add the new ones.
 Open a terminal and type:
 ```(bash)